OHDSI/Electra/README.md

-# Electra: Enhance Library for Evaluation of CohorTs and Review At-scale
+# Electra: Enhanced Library for Evaluation of CohorTs and Review At-scale
-[under development] tools for phenotype library management
+[under development] tools for Cohort Definition, Evaluation and Phenotype library management